naazmeensyed313-bit/todo-list-python/README.md

-# Python To-Do List App
+# Python To-Do List Manager

 This is a simple To-Do List application developed using Python.